michael-horansky/multipendulum/simulation/MANUAL.md

 4. t_max (float): The value of simulation time at which it terminates for each datapoint, in [s].
 5. t_threshold (float): The value of simulation time at which the aggregate data start being recorded, in [s].
 This is to exclude transient behaviour from the collected data.
 6. overwrite_stored_states (bool) [optional, True by default]: If enabled, if there was an analysis with the same values of _driving_frequency_range_, _cur_external_force_amplitude_, and _datapoints_ saved from before, it will be rewritten by the results from this analysis.
+7. starting_states (list) [optional]: If provided, the pendulums won't start from a zero state, but from the respective states given by this matrix (indexed as _starting_states_[pendulum index][datapoint index]).
+Used primarily by the program when resuming previous analysis, and there's no reason for a user to use this argument.
+8. t_start (float) [optional]: If provided, the simulation won't start from t=0, but rather from t_start (in [s]).
+Used primarily by the program when resuming previous analysis, and there's no reason for a user to use this argument.

 This method stores the aggregate data for each pendulum in the list _pendulum_resonance_analysis_data_, and also perform a peak search that finds the local maxima on the average mechanical energy data, storing the corresponding driving frequencies in _resonant_frequencies_.